Financial Samurai

 According to the Bureau of Labor Statistics data, “older households” – defined as those run by someone 65 and older – spend an average of $45,756 a year, or roughly $3,800 a month.

-Add on some financial help from respectful kids, and all is good for current retirees.
+Add on some financial help from respectful kids, and most retirees are doing well financially.
 Unfortunately, the same might not be true for future retirees.

 Average Spending Amount In Retirement By Category